-- Korea: 'Korean New Deal' on investment in digital infrastructure with tax rebates for R&D and for factorized the second second - China: Significant amounts of state aid in strategic sectors consumer subsidies and rebates, exemption R&D and public procurement are some examples of advantages received by New Energy Vehic decade (estimated at more than USD 100 billion). - Singapore: Singapore's research priorities and funding have been detailed in the Research Innovatio (RIE2025).
-RIE2025 gives priority to health, sustainability, digital economy, advanced manufacturing respond to new technological and societal driving force. - Singapore: In February 2021, Singapore has announced the establishment of the Southeast Asia Mar tripartite alliance (public-private) to secure supply chain resilience in the region.
-Grants up to S\$ 1, Economic Development Board of Singapore (The Ministry of Trade and Industry's economic development (government agency for business development) provides matching events and platform "Strategic Partners" offer preferential services (reduced costs on leasing and logistics) for businesses that
+- Korea: 'Korean New Deal' on investment in digital infrastructure with tax rebates for R&D and for facility investment. - China: Significant amounts of state aid in strategic sectors consumer subsidies and rebates, exemption from sales tax, expert support on R&D and public procurement are some examples of advantages received by New Energy Vehicle manufacturers over the past decade (estimated at more than USD 100 billion). - Singapore: Singapore's research priorities and funding have been detailed in the Research Innovation Entrepreneurship Programme (RIE2025).
+RIE2025 gives priority to health, sustainability, digital economy, advanced manufacturing, and security.
+RIE strategies respond to new technological and societal driving force. - Singapore: In February 2021, Singapore has announced the establishment of the Southeast Asia Manufacturing Alliances (SMA) a tripartite alliance (public-private) to secure supply chain resilience in the region.
+Grants up to S\$ 1, 5 million are provided by the Economic Development Board of Singapore (The Ministry of Trade and Industry's economic development body), while Enterprise Singapore (government agency for business development) provides matching events and platform.
+A network of private sector "Strategic Partners" offer preferential services (reduced costs on leasing and logistics) for businesses that join the Alliance.

-Public Procurement Measures Used in Support of Domestic Production C and Security of Supply, etc.
+Public Procurement Measures Used in Support of Domestic Production Capacities, Resilience, and Security of Supply, etc.